mattfoster/ipython-tmbundle/README.md

 If you wish to specify the arguments with which `ipython` is run, you can set `TM_IPYTHON` in TextMate's preferences.
 I recommend setting this variable to `ipthon -pylab -wthread`.

+A simple language grammar for highlighting `ipythonrc` files in also included.
+You can switch the language grammar to the `ipythonrc` type by pressing `⌃⌥⇧I` (Shift + Cmd + Alt + I).
+A bundle command is also available for easy editing of the file (provided it lives under `~/.ipython`).

 # Installation

 This bundle is best installed using GetBundles.
 You can also clone it from GitHub, or download a tarball.